The Department of Psychiatry of the Virginia Commonwealth University Health System is proud to offer several post-residency fellowships.

 So on behalf of our training faculty and administration, all of our trainees and our amazing staff, we hope that you’ll come visit us, check out our new facility and the amazing city of Richmond, and become one of the first fellows to experience the clinical and educational innovations that our fellowship program at the new Virginia Treatment Center for Children has to offer!

 First-year fellows in our program experience a curriculum designed to promote core skills in the diagnostics, evaluation and treatment of children and families with a wide range of mental health needs, including the following rotations:

 Second-year fellows will expand on the core skill sets developed during the first year curriculum with an emphasis on applying these skills in a variety of clinical and community settings, including the following rotations:

-Eligible candidates include those who will have completed their PGY-3 year of their Psychiatry Residency prior to the fellowship start date, a passing USMLE Step 3 score, and candidates must be able to secure a Virginia medical license.
+Eligible candidates include those who will have completed their PGY-3 year of their Psychiatry Residency prior to the fellowship start date, have passed their USMLE Step 3, and must be able to secure a Virginia medical license.

 Applicants will only be considered for an interview once all elements of the ERAS application are completed, including the C.V., Personal Statement, Medical School Transcript, MSPE, USMLE Scores, ECFMG certificate (if applicable) and three Letters of Recommendation, one of which must be from your Psychiatry Residency Training Director.

 Ross A. Yaple, M.D.